AdrianRoggenbach/adrian_sensorium/README.md

 This repository contains the code that was used in the SENSORIUM+ competition (Website: https://sensorium2022.net/home) for the winning submission.

+This repository is based on code from https://github.com/sinzlab/sensorium

 # How to run the code